lazy-eggplant/vs.templ/README.md

 > [!WARNING]
-> Migration and adaptation from the other repository done.
+> Migration and adaptation from the other repository is done.
 > Documentation and missing features still ongoing.

 `vs-templ` is a simple preprocessor for XML files.
 It can be used statically generate new files from a template definition.